mdn/content/files/en-us/games/tutorials/html5_gamedev_phaser_device_orientation/index.md

 - `initLevels` initializes the level data.
 - `showLevel` prints the level data on the screen.
-- `updateCounter` updates the time spent playing each level and records the total time spent playing the game..
+- `updateCounter` updates the time spent playing each level and records the total time spent playing the game.
 - `managePause` pauses and resumes the game.
 - `manageAudio` turns the audio on and off.
 - `wallCollision` is executed when the ball hits the walls or other objects.